greg-raven/grus/_posts/2009-04-21-obama-we-noticed.md

 YES, "We noticed."

 September 11 is a day of remembrance for all Americans.
 You propose to make 9/11 a "National Service Day".
-While we know that you don’t share our reverence for 9/11, we pray that history will report your proposal as what it is; a disgrace.
+While we know that you don't share our reverence for 9/11, we pray that history will report your proposal as what it is; a disgrace.

 YES, "We noticed."